Nissan LEAF e+ joins world’s best-selling electric vehicle family

 New powertrain option offers expanded range and power

-LAS VEGAS, Jan.
-10, 2019 (GLOBE NEWSWIRE) -- Nissan today unveiled the Nissan LEAF e+, further broadening the appeal of the world’s best-selling electric car*1 by offering a new powertrain with additional power and range.
+/EIN News/ -- MISSISSAUGA, Ontario, Jan.
+08, 2019 (GLOBE NEWSWIRE) -- Nissan today unveiled the Nissan LEAF e+, further broadening the appeal of the world’s best-selling electric car by offering a new powertrain with additional power and range.

 The “e+” refers to the increased energy density of the model’s 62 kWh battery pack and the higher output of its powertrain.
-The new powertrain adds to the car’s range by approximately 50 percent, with EPA-estimated range of up to 226 miles, ensuring that there’s a Nissan LEAF to meet the driving needs of a wider range of customers.
+The new powertrain adds to the car’s range by approximately 40 per cent, with NRCan range of up to 363 kilometres, ensuring that there’s a Nissan LEAF to meet the driving needs of a wider range of customers.

 “The new Nissan LEAF e+ offers all of the style, convenience and electric vehicle benefits that have helped make LEAF the best-selling electric vehicle in the world, plus even more driving excitement, range, power and choice,” said Denis Le Vot, senior vice president and chairman, Nissan North America.
-“Customers now have a selection of powertrains and models to best suit their driving needs.”
+“Customers now have a selection of powertrains and models to best suit their driving needs and budgets.”

-The LEAF e+ will be sold under the LEAF PLUS Series in the US and Canada, with each trim level receiving its own designation of S PLUS, SV PLUS and SL PLUS.
+The LEAF e+ will be sold as the LEAF PLUS in Canada, with each trim level receiving its own designation of S PLUS, SV PLUS and SL PLUS.
 Globally, the vehicle will be referred to as the Nissan LEAF e+.

+More than 380,000 Nissan LEAF vehicles have been sold globally since the 100 per cent electric model first went on sale in 2010.
+In Canada, the Nissan LEAF saw a surge in sales, with 5,735 units sold in 2018, four times the previous record year recorded in 2016.

 “Nissan Intelligent Mobility is at the core of everything we do and the new Nissan LEAF e+ takes this vision even further,” Le Vot continued.
 “EV’s will play a significant part in our product lineup as we move forward and will lead the way to providing an efficient and sustainable future for the world.”

 The Nissan LEAF PLUS Series is scheduled to join the LEAF at Nissan dealerships in Japan in January 2019.
-U.S. sales are expected to begin in spring 2019 and European sales to commence in mid-2019.
+North American sales are expected to begin in spring 2019 and European sales to commence in mid-2019.

 Nissan Intelligent Mobility